 We regularly sing in the Royal Albert Hall, the Cadogan Hall and St John’s Smiths Square, among other fantastic and inspiring venues.
-If you don’t just want to sing, but to enjoy the best of what London’s extraordinary cultural life has to offer, Goldsmiths may be the choir for you.
+If you want to enjoy the best of what London’s extraordinary cultural life has to offer, Goldsmiths may be the choir for you.

 We welcome musicians of all ages and backgrounds

-We’re looking for singers with good voices and reasonable sight reading ability and so entry to the choir is by audition, but we recognise that when you’re considering joining a choir it’s hard to know exactly what standard is needed.
+We’re looking for singers with good voices and reasonable sight reading ability.
+Entry to the choir is by audition, but we recognise that when you’re considering joining a choir it’s hard to know exactly what standard is needed.

-We welcome to you to our Wednesday night rehearsals for free so you can try us out and we can give you support and guidance before auditions, should you choose to go ahead.
+We welcome you to our Wednesday night rehearsals for free so you can try us out.
+We can give support and guidance before auditions, should you choose to go ahead.
 You’ll be among friends, so if you’d like to come along or find out more, just email our secretary a few days in advance.
 There’s also more information about rehearsals and auditions in the FAQ below.

 All are welcome at Goldsmiths, but we particularly welcome young members to the choir who we recognise may not be able to pay the full fee.
-Those under 30 can join for a half-price rate of £140/yr.
-Those under 26 can join Goldsmiths for free.
-For those over 30, our standard membership fee is £280/yr.
+Those under 30 can join for a half-price rate of £150/yr.
+There is a special rate for those under 26 of £10 per term.
+For those age 30 and over, our standard membership fee is £300/yr.

 Being part of Goldsmiths is a great way to continue your passion for music after you leave college or university, and an opportunity to meet like-minded people from across London.